lifemikey/objectstorage-swift/pseudo-hierarchical-directories.md

 1/2/3/4/5/6/actual_object.txt
 ```

-Now let's add some more parameters to the end of that URL so we only see one level of that directory structure.
-Object Storage gives us the following to work with:
+Now let's add some more parameters to the end of that URL so we only see one level of that directory structure. {{site.data.keyword.objectstorageshort}} gives us the following to work with:

 - **Prefix** - This causes the call to return a list of objects that are prefixed with this value.
 If the prefix is 1/2/3/4/ it will return objects that start with 1/2/3/4/.
 Pretty simple.
 - **Delimiter** - What to use to split a directory path.
 Without this it has no idea if you're using slashes to denote a  directory or pictures of ducks.
-Defining this means you want Object Storage to treat your call like you want only the current directory (which you can define via prefix).
+Defining this means you want {{site.data.keyword.objectstorageshort}} to treat your call like you want only the current directory (which you can define via prefix).
 Using the example setup that we've built, this is what to expect out of making a GET request to /fake_directories with a prefix of '1/' and a delimiter of '/':

 ```
 1/2